 – Created & distributed the first annual Jackson Hole Sustainability Report Card to 7,800+

 In addition to the resolution for Jackson Hole to be a world-leading sustainable community and destination, a five-year goal of the Jackson Hole & Yellowstone Sustainable Destination Program was to achieve sustainable destination certification by a GSTC –accredited body.
-The destination certification process that the Riverwind Foundation is leading for Jackson Hole is through EarthCheck, one of two GSTC-accredited programs.
+On March 2020, Jackson Hole received EarthCheck Sustainable Destination Certification, the first destination to do so in North America.

 Several key improvements for destination management and sustainability have been identified through the certification process, most notably the development of a Tourism Management Plan focused on visitor management and destination sustainability, including conservation of our wildlife, wild lands, and other natural resources.
 A destination stewardship council comprised of representatives from the diverse segments of the community and destination will be established to oversee the development and implementation of the Tourism Management Plan and coordinate this plan with other key management plans and initiatives.
 A significant input to the composition of the Tourism Management Plan will be the results of resident and visitor surveys.